 information architecture fields (IA).
 I've always enjoyed the work of Marc Rettig.
 Here is

-on the "wall" process as applied to product design.
+one take on the "wall" process as applied to product design.

 For a more formal take on the "wall" process, including aspects that computer scientists